Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - Combine with SaveAnywhere and InstantGummi to get to world map right away.
 Everything will be open.

 Unlock0Volume:
-- Allows setting any of the volume sliders to 0
+- Setting BGM volume to 1 mutes it

 FastCamera:
 - Speeds up the camera and its acceleration